sharpermarbles/Big-Numbers-cpp/README.md

     Bgnm bgnm_a = "235632.0000012315234623423263452356000942";
     Bgnm bgnm_b = 0.32875;

-    // Perform operation with bgnm_a and bgnm_b and store in bgnm_c
+    // Calculate bgnm_a to the power of bgnm_b and store result in bgnm_c
     Bgnm bgnm_c = bgnm_a ^ bgnm_b;
     std::cout << bgnm_c;